-Power Curbers pioneered the extruded curb concept in the early 1950s and has been building extruders for over 60 years.
-For jobs that require less expensive scab-on curb, the 150 Extruder is ideal.
+Power Curbers pioneered the extruded curb concept in the early 1950s and has been building extruders for over 65 years.
+For jobs that require less expensive scab-on curb, the 150 extruder is ideal.

 The mix is fed into the hopper either directly from the truck chute or by wheelbarrow, and is then forced under pressure through a specially designed mold.
 The result is a freestanding, structurally sound curb with a smooth finish.

-The 21-horsepower Honda engine gives you plenty of power to handle hills and curves in parking lots or along streets.
+Two Honda engine options provide plenty of power to handle hills and curves in parking lots or along streets.